jbiatek/BSGRulebook/rulebook.md

 The word "player" refers to any player in the game, human or Cylon.
 A "human player" is a player who is either truly human, or a hidden Cylon.
 A "Cylon player" is a player who has revealed as a Cylon<span class="cylonleader"> (or a Cylon Leader who is not Infiltrating)</span>.
 If a player has both a "You Are a Cylon" and a "You Are Not a Cylon" card, they are a Cylon.

 Players who have a hidden "You Are a Cylon" card are secretly Cylons, but until they reveal they follow all the rules for human players (and should probably pretend to be human until the time comes to reveal).
+Even if a player is very obviously sabotaging the humans, or even admits to being a Cylon, they are treated as a human player until they reveal their Cylon card.
 Cylons always win or lose with the Cylon team, even if they never reveal themselves.

 ### Secrecy